FranFara/Challenge/README.md

 ## How the list can be more performant?

--Avoid additional representation of the items in the list by using `PureComponent` such as SectionList -Increasing the number of characters to start searching
+- Avoid additional representation of the items in the list by using `PureComponent` such as SectionList
+- Increasing the number of characters to start searching